 Human Dscam (Down Syndrome Cellular Adhesion Molecule), for which Dscam1 was named, was identified while looking for genes on chromosome 21, specifically band 21q22, where extra copies expressed in Down syndrome patients, a trisomy 21 disorder, maybe causative for disease [Yamakawa et al., 1998].
 Dscam was named according to this association, and its membership in the immunoglobulin super family of proteins with extracellular adhesion functions.
 Human Dscam does undergo some alternatively splicing and is broadly expressed in the developing nervous system.
 Yet, it does not contain the same impressive number of cassette exons as Dscam1.

-Figure 1.9: The architecture of the Drosophila melanogaster gene Dscam1 Dscam1 has three clusters or _banks_ of alternative cassette exons that are splicing out in a mutually-exclusive manner.
+Figure 1.9: The architecture of the Drosophila melanogaster gene Dscam1 Dscam1 has three clusters or _banks_ of alternative cassette exons that are splicing (spliced out or splicing out?) out in a mutually-exclusive manner.
 The first bank, _Exon 4_, contains 12 different variants, of which only one is ever included into the mRNA.
 Similarly, banks 6 & 9 each contain 48 and 33 different variants, respectively.
-These three banks code for extracellular IgG domains, while the final region of alternative splicing, exon 17, encodes two different trans-membrane domains, again only one of which only one is included in the final mRNA.
+These three banks code for extracellular IgG domains, while the final region of alternative splicing, exon 17, encodes two different trans-membrane domains, again only one of which is included in the final mRNA.

 Complex alternative splicing ofDscam1 was first noticed by the Zipursky lab in 2000 [Schmucker et al., 2000].
 While looking for proteins associated with dock and pak, two proteins important for neuronal growth cone guidance, they biochemically co-purified DSCAM1.
 Sequencing of Dscam1 clones revealed that all clones contained different combinations of exons 4,6, and 9.
 In fact, these three exons are chosen from three clusters of mutually-exclusive cassette exons, containing 12, 48, and 33 different options each (Figure 1.9).
 The initial report kicked off an exciting period of research into Dscam1 structure and function.
 Determining the mechanism and functional significance of Dscam1 isoform diversity was a major goal of multiple labs.